umarhassan-mitodl/21h.380j-fall-2013/content/pages/readings.md

 Cronon, William.
 Chapters 2 and 5 in _Changes in the Land: Indians, Colonists, and the Ecology of New England_.
 Hill & Wang Inc., U. S., 2003.
 ISBN: 9780809016341.

 Anderson, Virginia DeJohn.
 Chapter 4 in _Creatures of Empire: How Domestic Animals Transformed Early America._ Oxford University Press, 2006.
-ISBN: 9780195304466. \[Preview with [Google Books](http://books.google.com/books?id=FE2N0aUh0TQC&pg=PA107=onepage)\]
+ISBN: 9780195304466. \[Preview with {{% resource_link "1e0764da-b5b2-4c3c-a80f-4f8a8b24193d" "Google Books" %}}\]

 Ritvo, Harriet.
 "Counting Sheep in the English Lake District: Rare Breeds, Local Knowledge, and Environmental History."
 In _Beastly Natures: Animals, Humans, and the Study of History_.
 Edited by Dorothee Brantz.
 University of Virginia Press, 2010, pp. 264–79.
-ISBN: 9780813929477. \[Preview with [Google Books](http://books.google.com/books?id=zdGPZ41NPEIC&pg=PA264=onepage)\]
+ISBN: 9780813929477. \[Preview with {{% resource_link "fcdce486-f1d8-4c59-8689-92e1bee491e3" "Google Books" %}}\]

 {{< tdclose >}}